noahbliss/Viper4Linux/README.md

     sudo pacman -S automake base-devel
     sudo pacman -S (name of gstreamer package)

+  For Fedora:

+  (I don't currently support Fedora.
+That said, there are reports of it working.
+Thobi from the Telegram group mentioned needing the gstreamer1-plugins-base-devel.x86_64 package.)

 Step 2:
   Get this software and their software, and more of their software...